Sida's work in Ukraine

 The independent media remains weak.
 The media landscape is dominated by oligarch-owned channels and independent journalists, members of civil society organisations and human rights lawyers face regular threats and attacks.

-Development cooperation in Ukraine
+Reform cooperation in Ukraine

 Since the 2014 revolution, successive governments have prioritised economic stability and keeping inflation under control; however, significant reform is still required.
 The stabilisation of the banking sector continues and it is becoming easier to start and run a business, but interest from foreign investors remains limited and the privatisation of state-owned companies is slow-moving.